Arjun-Adhikari/updated-about/README.md

-# updated-about
+# updated-aboutus
-updated aboutus section
+this is the updated aboutus code